University Data Center

 An Enterprise-Level Data Center to Meet Strategic Campus Needs

 The University Data Center (UDC), completed in 2010, benefits campus by providing a secure, professionally managed data center to meet the growing information technology (IT) needs of researchers, colleges and schools, and administrative units at The University of Texas at Austin.

 Benefits to researchers, colleges, schools and units

 - Enhanced physical and data security, redundant power and cooling systems, and redundant data center class high-speed networking to ensure availability of critical research and administrative systems.

-- Space is available now, and ITS has a long-term plan to expand capacity.
+- Space is available now, and ITS has a long-term plan to continue expanding capacity.
 Departments using the UDC can free up valuable space and avoid significant time and costs of designing, building and maintaining local server rooms.

 - Professional, 24/7 technical support and management of every facet of the UDC ensure departments can focus on their core mission while ITS focuses on the IT equipment.